KurtE/NT35510_t4x_p/README.md

 nor can I guarantee that this library will work with other libraries.
 Use at your own risk

 This library can communicate with an NT35510 based TFT LCD via a parallel interface (8080).
-I am currently experimenting with it using 8, 16, and 18 bit data bus.
+I am currently experimenting with it using 8-, 16-, and 18-bit data bus.

 This driver uses FlexIO to talk to the device, on some Teensy boards, asynchronous updates are done using DMA, on other using interrupts.
 This depends on which FlexIO object that